dcSpark-AI/open-LLM-server/README.md

 ## Supported Models

 Open LLM Server uses Rust bindings for [Llama.cpp](https://github.com/ggerganov/llama.cpp#description).
-In theory this means we should have full compatibility with whatever models Llama.cpp supports (which are GGML targeted .bin models).
+In theory this means we have full compatibility with whatever models Llama.cpp supports (which are GGML targeted .bin models).
 5-bit models are not yet supported (so generally stick to `q4_0` for maximum compatibility).

+If you're looking to download a model to get started, we recommend searching for a 7b GGML model on [HuggingFace](huggingface.co)

 ## Special Thanks